emmakopp1/kd_looms/README.md

 │   │       ├── kd-lgs_bcov.xml
 │   │       └── kd-lgs.nex
 │   └── kd-looms                                   # Looms data
+│       ├── kd-looms_data.ods                      # Raw data and sources for the looms
 │       ├── kd-looms_datapoints.csv                # Geographical coordinates of the looms
 │       ├── kd-looms_characters.csv                # Information about the looms characters
 │       ├── kd-looms_matrix.csv                    # Raw character-state matrix for the looms